We work with an evolving list of artists and galleries.

 Thorbjørn Andersen is a sculptor and painter born in Copenhagen and based in London.
 Andersen studied an MA in Art Theory at The Royal Danish Academy of Fine Art, Copenhagen, as well as completing an MA in Painting at the Slade School of Art, London in 2006.
 Andersen is interested in abstraction, geometry and collage and explores the expanded field of painting within his work.
 Recent exhibitions include The Casual Gesture, Standpoint Gallery, London, 2015 and RE-MIX, SMK, National Museum of Art, Copenhagen, 2015.
 Solo exhibitions include Projections, Modtar Projects, Copenhagen, 2011 and There is no solution because there is no problem, Fringe Art Sheffield, 2010.

 Project > South Place Hotel

 John Vincent Aranda is a photographer and collage artist based in London.
 He works as an assistant for Deutsche Börse prizewinner John Stezeker and was recently featured in the Gestalten publication "The Age Of Collage: Contemporary Collage In Modern Art" (2013).
-Aranda is currently studying an MA in Fine Art at Central Saint Martins College of Art & Design and is a graduate of the Chelsea School of Art.
-His works are held in art collections in the UK and North America.
+Aranda studied an MA in Fine Art at Central Saint Martins College of Art & Design and a BA at the Camberwell College of Arts.
+His works are held in art collections in the UK, North America and the Middle East.
 Projects > Parle Istanbul & Bluebird London

 Paula Baader was born in 1988 in Hamburg, Germany.
 Baader studied at the Academy of Fine Arts Munster, Germany and is currently studying painting at the Royal College of Art.
 Baader’s work has been included in numerous exhibitions including the Saatchi Showdown exhibition 2013.
 Project > PMQ Hong Kong